-The WiFi router provided by Myanmar Net is very high end: Ruckus R300.
-Market price around 400$.
+The WiFi device provided by Myanmar Net is very high end: Ruckus R300.
+Market price around ~$400.

 So how can MyanmarNet achieves such low setup fee?

 Router is subsidized heavily.
 Commercial wise, this is risky but really smart.
-Frontiir realizes that the reason why ISPs are struggling to take off in Myanmar is mainly due to heavy installation costs.
+Frontiir realizes that the reason why Internet providers are struggling to take off in Myanmar is mainly due to heavy installation costs.
 Most of the customers in Myanmar find more convenient to use cheap, prepaid, non-committal mobile plans.

 So what are the downsides of such technology?

 From a customer perspective, even if the performance can be good at first, our experts are very doubtful Myanmar Net will be able to maintain a decent quality of service using this technology.
 As the wireless access point gets crowded with customers, wireless performance will rapidly be degraded.
 Signal will become weak and Internet access slowing down.
-Still the choice of Ruckus for its last mile is spot on.
-Ruckus is one of the best -maybe the best- WiFi vendor and is particularly good at serving many users with limited interference.
+Still, the choice of Ruckus for its last mile is spot on.
+Ruckus is one of the best -maybe the best- WiFi vendor and is fantastic at serving many users with limited interference.
 Myanmarnet announces bandwidth speed up to 10 Mbps.
 Take note of the “up to” that is quite common in home internet marketing.
 It means in a good day, if the service is not too crowded and you have a very strong signal, you can achieve 10 Mbps.
 But in general you will achieve much less.

 Another issue is that MyanmarNet customers are all connected to the same “hotspot”.
 If you read the IT security news, you already know that Public Wifi are insecured.
-WiFi is vulnerable.
-It is very easy for a WiFi user to pretend to be its neighbor (Man in the Middle attack) and then intercept the communications, capturing sensitive informations like passwords or emails.
+Wi-Fi’s networks are vulnerable.
+It is very easy for a hacker to pretend to be its neighbor (Man in the Middle attack) and then intercept the wireless communications, capturing sensitive information like passwords or emails.

-More and more, Internet websites are shifting to https preventing such kind of attacks.
-Still, it is not recommended to connect to your online bank account or your corporate email from a hotspot.
-So what do you do when the public Wifi is basically your home broadband connection?
-It looks like Myanmar Net implements Wifi protection : 802.1x authentication.
+More and more, Internet websites are shifting to HTTPS encryption preventing such kind of attacks.
+Still, it is not recommended connecting to your online bank account or your corporate email from a hotspot.
+So what do you do when the public Wi-Fi is basically your home broadband connection?
+It looks like Myanmar Net implements Wi-Fi protection : 802.1x authentication.
 This is a good thing but would it be sufficient?
-Still in the IT security news, you can find lot of articles on how 802.1x can be exploited especially when there is no use of digital certificates.
+Still in the IT security news, you can find a lot of articles on how 802.1x can be exploited especially when there is no use of digital certificates.